OriginRound/origin-round-docs/Origin-Round-Partner-API.md

 * **When they auto-renew:** Origin Round handles the payment.
 The next time you verify that user's `code` or `ref`, the `expires_at` date will automatically be pushed forward.
 * **If they cancel:** `billing_status` will change to `"CANCELED"`, but `is_valid` will remain `true` until their current paid period naturally hits the `expires_at` date.

+### Handling One-Time Items (Quantity/Access)
+If the user purchased a one-time item (like a pack of coins or a capacity boost), check `data.offer.value` in the success payload.
+This tells your backend exactly how many items to grant.
+You can safely map this integer directly to your database update queries.

 ---